You can credit check yourself using the three main credit reference agencies. These are Experian, Equifax and TransUnion.

 In order to establish if a lender would consider your application, you’ll need to know what they are looking at.
 Every lender is different in who they use to reference an application – some use Experian, some Equifax and some TransUnion.
 As these agencies don’t always share their information they are often different, and it can be that you are declined because of something on a report you don’t know about.

 We would suggest using Checkmyfile as they supply one report covering Experian, Equifax and TransUnion.
-Sign up for your free trial with Checkmyfile.
-It is free for the first 30 days.
+Why not sign up for your free trial with Checkmyfile now?
+It is free for the first 30 days and then it’s £14.99 per month thereafter.
+However, you can cancel at any time!
 Click on the logo below to get started.